voxeet/comms-sdk-dotnet/Readme.md

 The Dolby.io Communications .NET SDK allows creating high-quality video conferencing applications with spatial audio.
 The SDK is especially useful for building game engines and virtual spaces for collaboration.
 It allows placing participants spatially in a 3D-rendered audio scene and hear the participants' audio rendered at their locations.

-# Get Started
+## Get Started

-This guide explains presents a sample usage of the SDK that allows creating a basic audio-only conference application.
-The starter project that you can create by following this procedure provides the foundation upon which you can add additional features as you build out your own solutions for events, collaboration, or live streaming.
+This guide presents an example of using the SDK to create a basic audio-only conference application.
+The starter project that you can create by following this procedure, provides the foundation upon which you can add additional features as you build out your own solutions for events, collaboration, or live streaming.

 You can find the complete code for the application in the [Summary](#summary) section.

-## Prerequisites
+### Prerequisites

 Make sure that you have: